Senior cat peeing outside the litter tray: what to check and when to speak to your vet

 • use an enzymatic cleaner made for pet urine

-• avoid ammonia-based cleaners (they can smell urine-like to cats)
+• avoid ammonia-based cleaners, which can smell urine-like to cats

-• block access temporarily (closed door / moved furniture)
+• block access temporarily with a closed door or moved furniture

-• protect surfaces with a washable, waterproof layer while you troubleshoot
+• protect the area with a washable waterproof layer while you work through the cause

 FAQs